syncfusion-content/fileformat-docs/File-Formats/DocIO/FAQ.md

 ## How to copy necessary fonts to Linux containers

 The fonts present in the location(in Docker container) "/usr/local/share/fonts/" is used for conversion.
-By default there will be limited number of fonts available in the container.
+By default, there will be limited number of fonts available in the container.

 You should copy necessary fonts to this location "/usr/local/share/fonts/" before conversion.